HandBrake/HandBrake-docs/source/docs/en/latest/technical/official-presets.markdown

 | Android Tablet      | MP4  | H.264 | AAC stereo                       | 720p           | Medium         |
 | Windows Phone 8     | MP4  | H.264 | AAC stereo                       | 720p           | Medium         |

-[^high-quality-settings-less-compatible]: Higher quality general `Presets` may include settings that are incompatible with older or slower devices.
+[^high-quality-settings-less-compatible]: Higher quality General `Presets` may include settings that are incompatible with older or slower devices.

 [^email-size-limit]: The 25 [MB](abbr:megabytes) per message size limit for email attachments is specific to the [Gmail](https://www.google.com/gmail/) service and may change in the future.
 Other email services may set different limits.
 It is generally recommended to use a [file hosting service](https://en.wikipedia.org/wiki/Comparison_of_file_hosting_services) when sharing large or long videos.